shrihari-prakash/microservice-starter/README.md

 The service's configuration is managed through the class `Configuration` (`src/service/configuration/configuration.ts`).
 Options and their default values are specified in file `src/service/configuration/options.json`.
 You can extend this JSON file to add your own options related to your service.

-- When you want to configure an option, just copy the `envName` field of the option (inside options.json) and add it to your `.env` file.
+- When you want to configure an option, just copy the `name` field of the option (inside options.json) and add it to a JSON file, say, `app-config.json`.
+- Pass this JSON file path to the node process using the environment variable `SYSTEM_APP_CONFIG_FILE_PATH`.
 - When you want to retrieve an option value, call the Configuration singleton's get function.
 Sample usage:

 ```js